PADEP Develops COVID-19 Guidance

 NPDES and Chapters 102/105 Guidance

-PADEP has issued a memo to County Conservation Districts regarding site inspections during the COVID-19 pandemic.
+PADEP has issued a guidance to County Conservation Districts regarding site inspections during the COVID-19 pandemic.
 The guidance instructs Conservation Districts to only perform field inspections that are critical to public health and safety and further instructs Conservation District staff who are able to work remotely or by other acceptable to continue to review plan and permit application submissions, routine correspondence, phone contacts, record checks, etc. Complaints that can be investigated and/or resolved through remote means, such as email or phone communication with permittees and operators, should be addressed in that manner.
 Conservation District staff working remotely should perform complaint inspections upon receipt of complaints related to issues critical to public health and safety.
 Conservation District staff who are unable to work remotely should refer all delegated complaint inspections to the appropriate DEP Regional Office, and DEP will continue to respond in the field to environmental emergencies, referred by Conservation Districts, that present an immediate threat to public health and safety.

 PADEP's guidance also directs Chapter 102 permit holders that have not been deemed as “life sustaining businesses” to cease earth disturbance activities and immediately implement temporary or permanent stabilization practices in accordance with approved permit plans and conditions and the stabilization standards outlined in PADEP’s Erosion and Sediment Control Program Manual.
 Those permit holders may cease performing weekly routine inspections as otherwise required by their permit but must continue to conduct other inspections required by their permit, including post-storm event inspections and corrective action inspections as set forth in their permit.
 Permittees must continue to comply with all other permit terms and conditions, including, but not limited to, the requirement to take immediate action to restore, repair, or replace a Best Management Practice (BMP) or to provide an alternative method of treatment upon reduction, loss, or failure of any BMP.